5 Reasons Not To Use a B2C eCommerce Vendor for B2B Business

 5. Robust Product Configuration Capabilities

-Most B2C eCommerce solutions lack a robust product configurator, instead using a “features and options bundler” approach that relies on listing every possible product configuration as a separate stocked item.
+BigCommerce lacks a robust product configurator, instead using a “features and options bundler” approach that relies on listing every possible product configuration as a separate stocked item.
 This creates major scalability issues when item thresholds are hit.

 For instance, the B2B company might only be able to assign up to 600 items per page, which can create challenges managing extensive product combinations for, say, a picnic table that can be built with 4 different types of frame finishes,, 4 different sizes, 12 different colors, 16 different metal coating options, and 20 different seating/table materials.